phoenix-oosd/EVTC-Log-Parser/README.md

 ## About

 This program is a parser for ` .evtc ` raid logs in GW2.
-Upon its first time runningc (and if the folders do not exist), the following folders will be created ` /logs/ `, ` /graphs/ `, and ` /tables/ `.
+It is written in Java, so requires an installation of ` JRE 1.8 `.
+Upon its first time running (and if the following folders do not exist), these folders will be created in the same directory: ` /logs/ `, ` /graphs/ `, and ` /tables/ `.
 The ` /logs/ ` folder is where you put the ` .evtc ` files you are interested in parsing.
 Both ` /graphs/ ` and ` /tables/ ` are output folders.

 ## Running

-The Java program is a console application and needs to be ran with ` java.exe ` and ` JRE 1.8 `.
-By default. double-clicking a ` .jar ` file will instead run the program with ` javaw.exe `, resulting in the program not running.
+The Java program is a console application and needs to be ran with ` java.exe `.
+By default (on Windows), double-clicking a ` .jar ` file will instead run the program with ` javaw.exe `, resulting in the program not running.
 To circumvent this run the program either in the command line or using the supplied ` .bat `.

 ## Options

-The program will display all data in a tabular format.
+The program displays all data in a tabular format.
 All DPS numbers are calculated from the damage each player deals to the boss (no cleave damage).
 Rates are a number between 0 and 1 (100% uptime).
 The parser has the following options:

 1. Final DPS - Displays DPS and total damage for each player.
 Also displays the team DPS and team total damage, along with the boss of the HP to gauge accuracy.
 2. Phase DPS - Displays DPS for each player during each damage phase.
 Only supports W1 + Xera.